kadimetla/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The vehicle detection boxes is not smooth and  I tried tune image sub sampling, tune hog sub sampling.
+Still I see problem and needs some more work to plot scatter plot SVM linear model to see cars vs not cars and when it fails to detect.
+I played with heatmap for object detection.